WuweiJS/wuwei/README.md

 #### itemMapFrom( setName )

-In some situation, the set is map from another set.
+In some situations, the set is a set map from another set.

 You can use this method define `target set` which this set map from.

 When `target set` add item will automatic generate mapped item in this set.

+And the first source parameter of mapped items will be the store they map from.

 ## TodoMVC example